 “Textured hair tends to naturally be quite dry and crave moisture.”
 As such, he recommends 12 weeks between cuts but stresses the importance of time between washes: “The best number of days will vary from person to person, but every two to three days might be good for wavy hair; every three to seven days good for curly hair; and every seven days or possibly longer for coil-y and kinky hair.”

 There’s no one answer, but depending on your hair and what your end goal is, there is a sweet spot that’s perfect for you.
 “Two key factors when wondering [if it’s] time for a cut are as basic as this: 1) Can you no longer achieve the styles you desire?
 And 2) are the ends of your hair visibly damaged?”
 Norton says.
 When you start to approach the three-, eight-, or 12-week mark, ask yourself those questions.
 If you answer yes to either one, head to the salon.
+You should also keep in mind that while regular haircuts don't make your hair grow faster, regular trims prevent your hair from suffering the breakage and split ends that make it look like it's growing slowly.

 How often do you get your hair cut?
 Sound off below!